[UPDATE: February 2021]

 I suspect this is one of the main reasons why automated mastering is coming up short in some tests.

-The Case for Using Automated Mastering Services
+The Case FOR Using An Automated Online Mastering Service

 There have been a number of articles that still recommend mastering engineers over automated mastering (here’s one, here’s another).
 However, in my opinion, there are a few cases where automated mastering wins over conventional mastering engineers.
 They are as follows: